Jubatian/rrpge-spec/specs/userlib/ftile.rst

 ------------------------------------------------------------------------------

-The basic tileset provides a simple and fast implementation for tilesets (see "iftile.rst"), useful as a base for most 2D rendering tasks.
+The font tileset provides a simple and fast implementation for 1 bit tilesets (see "iftile.rst"), useful for producing fonts for text output.
 Combined with a Destination surface tilesets can be used to produce graphics directly.

 The tileset manager works with tileset structures (objects).
 The structure is formed as follows, on top of the tileset interface: